matteoferla/Poised-Fragment-library-design/README.md

 * _Amides_: fully exocyclic, or exocyclic carbonyls with alicylic nitrogen, secondary or tertiary amides, avoids ureido and lactam.
-    This results in carboxylic acid and amine.
+    This results in aryl-chloride and amine.
     For simplicity this lumps together amidation and Schotten-Baumann reaction (cf. tertiary amides).
     The Buckwald-Hartwig amination is not included, hence the lack of aryl nitrogens.
 * _Sulfonamides_: fully exocyclic, or exocyclic carbonyls, secondary or tertiary sulfonamides.